edgarbjorntvedt/mcp-tools-registry/README.md

 # MCP Tools Registry

-A central registry of all MCP (Model Context Protocol) tools created for this system.
+A central registry of all MCP tools with configurable code directory.

+## Configuration

+The registry uses the `CODE_PATH` environment variable to determine where to look for MCP tools.
+If not set, it defaults to the parent directory of where this tool is installed.

+**Environment Variables:**
+- `CODE_PATH` (optional): Path to your code directory.
+Defaults to parent directory of this project.

 ## 📋 Active MCP Tools